Himanshi-925/Python-1/README.md

-This is the repositry of my python program that I made during learning python
+This is the repository of my python program that I made during learning python